Outlier detection in default logics: the tractability/intractability frontier: Computational and expressive properties of NMU and NU default theories

 It remains to show that $\neg c_j\in{\cal E}$, for each $j\in\{1,\ldots,m\}$.
 By Claim \ref{claim3}, for each extension $\cal E$ of $(D(\Phi),W(\Phi)_{S(\Phi)})$, the set $Q = {\cal E}^\ast \cap (X \cup Y)$ is a superset of $\sigma(\Lit(T_X))$.
 That it to say, it might be the case that both $x_i$ and $y_i$ are in the set $Q$, for a letter $x_i$ not in $S(\Phi)$.

-Since the defaults in the set $D_2$ encode the boolean formula obtained from $\Phi$ by substituting each negative literal $\neg x_i$ with the positive literal $y_i$, having both $x_i$ and $y_i$ in $Q$ corresponds to assuming that both the literals $x_i$ and $\neg x_i$ are to be considered, informally speaking, true within $\Phi$.
+Since the defaults in the set $D_2$ encode the boolean formula obtained from $\Phi$ by substituting each negative literal $\neg x_i$ with the positive literal $y_i$, having both $x_i$ and $y_i$ in $Q$ corresponds to assuming that both the literals $x_i$ and $\neg x_i$ are, so as to say, true within $\Phi$.

 Indeed, as already observed, $\Phi$ is evaluated by means of a different formula, say $\Phi'$, obtained from $\Phi$ by substituting each occurrence of the negated literal $\neg x_i$ with the letter $y_i$ (see the defaults in $D_2$).
 If the literals in $Q$ form a superset of the literals associated with a truth value assignment making $\Phi$ true, they also encode a satisfying truth assignment that makes the formula $\Phi'$ true.
-Thus, by virtue of the defaults in $D_2$, each extension $\cal E$ of $(D(\Phi),W(\Phi)_{S(\Phi)})$ is such that $\neg c_j$ belongs to $\cal E$, for $j=1,\ldots,m$.
-This closes the proof. \end{proof}
+Thus, by virtue of the defaults in $D_2$, each extension $\cal E$ of $(D(\Phi),W(\Phi)_{S(\Phi)})$ is such that $\neg c_j$ belongs to $\cal E$, for $j=1,\ldots,m$. \end{proof}